windsuzu/console.jay/content/english-pronunciation/The Main Sounds of English.md

 There are 15 main vowel sounds in English^[Ohata, K. (2004).
 Phonological differences between Japanese and English: Several potentially problematic areas of pronunciation for Japanese ESL/EFL learners.
 Asian EFL Journal, retrieved on 20th, July, 2012, from http://www.asian-efl-journal.com/ december_04_KO.php], while Chinese has only 5^[San, D. (2007).
 The phonology of standard Chinese (2nd edition).
 New York: Oxford University Press.].
 This is why Chinese speakers, like me, tend to pronounce English using only the sounds familiar in our native language.

 This sometimes results in similar words being pronounced the same way.
 For example: "heel" and "hill", "sale" and "sell".
 But don't worry, this can be practiced by **listening to and speaking the two sounds simultaneously**.

+> [!info] Pronunciation symbols
+> The pronunciation symbols below are all from the International Phonetic Alphabet (IPA), as used in the [Cambridge Dictionary](https://dictionary.cambridge.org/help/phonetics.html).

 ## /i/ (heat) and /ɪ/ (hit)
 Tutorial [\[1\]](https://www.youtube.com/watch?v=3dasuQ9u8i0)